 In the United States, institutions of higher education seek accreditation through two types of accreditation agencies, institutional and specialized.
 Institutional accreditation assures the quality of the whole institution.
 Specialized (or program) accreditation agencies evaluate particular units, schools or programs within an organization.

 The University of St. Thomas has been approved for the Open Pathway for Reaffirmation of Accreditation.
 The two components of the Open Pathway are the Assurance Review and the Quality Initiative.
-The St. Thomas timeline includes an Assurance Review in 2017-18 and a Comprehensive Evaluation (including a site visit) in 2023-24.
+The St. Thomas timeline includes an Assurance Review completed in 2018 and a Comprehensive Evaluation (including a site visit) in 2023-24.